asok/projectile-rails/README.md

 It means that you can use Projectile's commands for greping (or acking) files, run tests, switch between projects, etc.

-With Projectile Rails you can:
+With Projectile Rails you are able to:

 * navigate through rails resources (controllers, views, helpers and so on)
 * jump to ruby classes and template files